btorressz/asset_backed_loans/README.md

 - **InsufficientRepayment**: The repayment amount is insufficient to cover the loan and interest.
 - **InsufficientCollateralRemaining**: The remaining collateral is insufficient to back the loan.

+## Future Enhancements
+- Integration with real-time oracles like Pyth or Switchboard for dynamic pricing of collateral.
+- Dynamic interest rates based on market conditions.
+- Support for multiple collateral types.

+## License
+This project is under the **MIT LICENSE**